-The general education modules engages learners in integrated learning activities of sufficient breadth and depth to prepare learners for further studies in their chosen disciplines and to equip them with the necessary skills of lifelong learning.
-In compliance with the requirements of the UAE Ministry of Education, the general education modules are an integral part of each of BuiD's undergraduate programs.
+The general education modules engage learners in integrated learning activities of sufficient breadth and depth to prepare learners for further studies in their chosen disciplines and to equip them with the necessary skills of lifelong learning.
+In compliance with the requirements of the UAE Ministry of Education, the general education modules are an integral part of each of BUiD's undergraduate programmes.

 Subject Area Modules

 Preparatory Modules (Non-Credit General Mathematics (to be offered to students who after testing show a

 Bearing) requirement.

+Y I I I I I I I

 Islamic studies, history, or culture University Elective 1

 Islamic Values

+UAE Society

 Humanities or arts University Elective 2

 Introduction to Philosophy

 English, Arabic, or other languages English Modules

-English I

-English II
+English learning and communication skills

+Critical thinking and academic writing

 Mathematics or Information Mathematics/Statistics Modules

 technology Calculus I and

 Introduction to Statistics

 Information Technology Module

-Net will a will be a second Introduction to Computers
+Introduction to Computers

-Natural or physical sciences University Elective 3 Physics I
+Natural or physical sciences University Elective 3

+Physics I

 Environment Sciences and Sustainability

 Social or behavioural sciences University Elective 4

 Introduction to Comparative Politics and Government

 OR

 Diversity and Multiculturalism

 OR

 History of Science